 Northumberland National Park

 You are going to start the day in the southern section of the county.
 Drive out towards Hexham.
-More specifically into Northumberland National Park & navigate to Steel Rigg Car Park.
+More specifically into Northumberland National Park and navigate to Steel Rigg Car Park.
 The car park is £3 for 3 hours, which should be enough time to visit this part of the park.

+From this car park you’ll be able to access the infamous ‘Sycamore Gap‘ and walk along a section of the historical Hadrian’s Wall, in the footsteps of the Romans.
 The wall that still stands today, was built by the Romans in AD 122, to defend their empire in England, from the Scottish tribes just north of the border.
-It is a fascinating piece of English history & a must see on a trip through Northumberland.
+It is a fascinating piece of English history and a must see on a trip through Northumberland.

 Vindolanda Roman Fort

-Entrance fees: Adult – £12.50 Child – £6.00 Family – £32.00
+Entrance fees: Adult – £14.40 Child – £6.75 Family – £36.00

 Day 2 – Castles

 Northumberland can boast 70 castles, making it the county with the highest density of castles in England.
-This is the perfect opportunity to stick your teeth into some of the best castles, England has to offer.
+This is the perfect opportunity to stick your teeth into some of the best castles England has to offer.

 Dunstanburgh Castle